Researcher Analyzes Arizona COVID-19 Spread Models for Decision-Makers

-Updated August 7, 2020
+Updated October 16, 2020

 Disclaimer: This information represents my personal views and not those of The University of Arizona, the Zuckerman College of Public Health, or any other government entity.
 Any opinions, forecasts, or recommendations should be considered in conjunction with other corroborating and conflicting data.
 Updates can be accessed at https://publichealth.arizona.edu/news/2020/covid-19-forecast-model.

 |Figure 1.
-Newly Diagnosed Covid-19 Cases in Arizona and Number of Individuals Undergoing PCR Testing March 1 through August 2.
+Newly Diagnosed Covid-19 Cases in Arizona and Number of Individuals Undergoing PCR and Antigen Testing March 1 through October 11.

-|Figure 2.
-Weekly Number Patients Tested and Percent of Individuals with Positive Covid-19 PCR and Serology Results March 1 - August 2.
+|Figure 3.
+Weekly Number Patients PCR Tested and Percent with Positive Test March 1 – October 11.

-|Figure 4.
-Arizona Daily Covid-19 General Ward and ICU Census April 20 – August 7.
+|Figure 5.
+Arizona Daily Covid-19 General Ward and ICU Census April 20 – October 16.

-|Figure 6.
-Weekly Arizona Covid-19 Deaths March 1 – August 2 by Date of Death
+|Figure 8.
+Weekly Known Arizona Covid-19 Deaths March 1 – October 11.

 Pima County Outlook